What to expect

 We will send you a letter to confirm the date and time of your appointment.
 This will include directions to the Leahurst Campus, showing the location of the Equine Hospital.
 We will also attach clinical and financial consent forms, as well as copies of our general information and financial leaflets.

 Please read in full the Consent and Financial Consent forms (you will receive these from reception when you arrive) and complete as much information as possible.
 The Reception team will be happy to answer any questions you may have when they go through the consent forms with you.

 Please remember when transporting your horse you must travel with your horse's passport.
 Please also check whether your horse's passport has been signed out of the food chain (usually section IX of the passport); if this section is not signed then the medications we are able to give your horse may be restricted.
-If you do not have the passport, we will give you a form to complete and enter into your passport later.
+If you do not have the passport, we will give you a form to complete and enter this information into your passport later.
 Please note that you are then legally responsible for entering the information onto the passport.
 If you are unsure whether your horse has been signed out of the food chain or not please just ask our reception team (or your referring vet prior to referral) and we will be happy to check for you.

 Tack & Feed